u-deploy/taxi/README.md

 First install via composer;

-> composer global install u-deploy/taxi
+> composer global require u-deploy/taxi

 Ensure that the `~/.composer/vendor/bin` is in your PATH.